 - Representation of borrowers in complex financial transactions, including asset-based lending transactions, financing for leveraged buyouts, construction financing and permanent financing for building projects, line of credit financings and mezzanine financing.

-- Commercial transactions involving the sale and purchase of medical aid devices and goods (governed by Article 2 of the Uniform Commercial Code), distributorship agreements, independent contractor arrangements handled by a ca work injury lawyer, sub-contractor and prime contract agreements for construction-related projects, license agreements, and agreements governing professional services.
+- Commercial transactions involving the sale and purchase of goods (governed by Article 2 of the Uniform Commercial Code), distributorship agreements, independent contractor arrangements, sub-contractor and prime contract agreements for construction-related projects, license agreements, and agreements governing professional services.

 - Entity start-ups and formations, locations of client offices in other jurisdictions, qualification and regulatory dealings with other jurisdictions, and termination of businesses.